spring-projects/spring-integration-aws/README.md

 }
 ````

-With this config you can send message with the `java.io.File` as `payload` and the `transferManager.upload()`
-operation will be performed, where the file name is used as a S3 Object key.
+With this config you can send a message with the `java.io.File` as `payload` and the `transferManager.upload()` operation will be performed, where the file name is used as a S3 Object key.

 An XML variant may look like: